chalupajs/chalupa/docs/README.md

 ~~~~

   1. We created a new method in `PizzaService` and decorated it with `@ErrorHandler`.
   1. We passed the error type that we want to handle as an argument to the `@ErrorHandler` decorator.
-Every time an error is thrown from a service method or a service event (see [Outbound Communication](#outbound-communication)), Catamaran will inspect the error handlers in the same service/module class.
+Every time an error is thrown from a service method or a service event (see [Outbound Communication](#outbound-communication)), Chalupa will inspect the error handlers in the same service/module class.
 If the thrown error is an instance of the handled type of some error handler, then that handler will be called.
   1. The type of the parameter is `UnknownPizzaFlavorError` as we can be sure, that we always receive an instance of that type.

 Please be aware of the following gotchas regarding error handling: